Personal Loan Fees Explained: Your Guide

 Key considerations

-- Only relevant if your loan offers a redraw facility
+- Only relevant if the loan includes a redraw facility

-- Reduces the flexibility benefit of extra repayments
+- Fees may reduce the flexibility benefit of making extra repayments

 Variation fee